SPR and CWL

 - CWL command-line specification file (

-argument); - Input variables (
+wf_fileargument); - Input variables (

-argument); - Targets file (
+input_fileargument); - Targets file (

 As demonstrated above, the latter is optional for workflow steps lacking input files.

-The connection between input variables (here defined by input_file
+The connection between input variables (here defined by input_file argument)

-file are defined under the inputvars
+and the targets file are defined under the inputvars argument.

 A named vector is required, where each element name needs to match with column

-file, and the value must match the names of the .yml
+names in the targets file, and the value must match the names of the .yml

 variables.
 This is used to replace the CWL variable and construct all the command-line